jaggarwal20/School_District_Analysis/README.md

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+  - Replacing the ninth grader's math and reading scores improves the relative performance compared to other schools.
+Thomas High School becomes a top performing school for the percentage of students passing math and reading.

 * How does replacing the ninth-grade scores affect the following:
   - Math and reading scores by grade